-Poor understanding of human rights has contributed to abuses in the country.
 The government's human rights record remained poor, and it continued to commit numerous human rights abuses.
-Security forces committed numerous unlawful killings; they regularly engaged in torture, beatings, and other abuses, particularly of detainees and prisoners.
+Security forces committed numerous unlawful killings.
+They engaged in torture, beatings, and other abuses, particularly of detainees and prisoners.
 Impunity was a problem in the security forces.
-Prison conditions were harsh and life-threatening.
-Authorities arbitrarily arrested and detained anglophone citizens advocating secession, local human rights monitors and activists, and other citizens.
-The law provides for the arrest of homosexuals and persons not carrying identification cards.
+Prison conditions were harsh and life threatening.
+Authorities arbitrarily arrested and detained Anglophone citizens advocating secession, local human rights monitors and activists, and other citizens.
+The law provides for the arrest of homosexuals, as well as persons not carrying national, government-issued identification cards.
 There were reports of prolonged and sometimes incommunicado pretrial detention and infringement on citizens' privacy rights.
 The government restricted citizens' freedoms of speech, press, assembly, association, and harassed journalists.
 The government also impeded citizens' freedom of movement.
-The public perceived government corruption to be a serious problem.
-Societal violence and discrimination against women; trafficking in persons, primarily children; discrimination against indigenous Pygmies and ethnic minorities; and discrimination against homosexuals were problems.
-The government restricted worker rights and the activities of independent labor organizations, and child labor, slavery, and forced labor, including forced child labor, were reported to be problem.
+Other problems included official corruption; societal violence and discrimination against women; female genital mutilation (FGM); trafficking in persons, primarily children; discrimination against indigenous pygmies and ethnic minorities; and discrimination against homosexuals.
+The government restricted worker rights and the activities of independent labor organizations.
+Child labor, hereditary servitude, and forced labor, including forced child labor were problems.

-I believe that the current UK Home Office policy of deporting asylum seekers who have been victims of torture and detention in their country of origin does not reflect the reality of cases like Yves' and, should he be removed, will be cast into an arena of fear where even in that large country, there will be no hiding the authorities who are determined to root out at every level persons who are opponents of corruption and human rights abuses.
+I believe that the current UK Home Office policy of deporting asylum seekers who have been victims of torture and detention in their country of origin does not reflect the reality of cases like Yves' and, should he be removed, will be cast into an arena of fear where even in that large country, there will be no hiding from the authorities who are determined to root out at every level persons who are opponents of corruption and human rights abuses.